By the time you are reading this, I will have made a 16 hour drive from the UK to Italy.

 My journey took a long time because I did it all by myself, and that’s how it was supposed to be for me, heal myself by myself, but that doesn’t mean it will be the same for you, we are all different with different needs and experiences.

 So, whilst I am in Italy, I am going to spend the next 3 months or so healing the childhood traumas that have held me back for so long.
 I am going to embrace whatever comes my way without hiding or delaying, without burying my feelings.
 I will welcome them and pay attention to all the messages that I need to listen to.
-I will heal my inner child even more by connecting with my young self and show her that she can smile and feel safe even more.
+I will heal my inner child even more by connecting with my inner child and showing her that she can smile and feel safe even more.

 We can still be a work in progress whilst being successful and happy, we can have everything we want and still have the past crawling up to us trying to get our attention.
 Nobody is excluded, everyone, whether a successful business person or a motivated or inspirational person, we all have a past that will need our attention at some point in our lives.